Staying Motivated Through Injuries

 On August 10, 2016 I stepped off of the mat at the Olympic Games in Brazil unhappy with my performance.
-I knew right then and there that I had to make a change if I wanted a different result at the next Olympics in Tokyo.
-I ultimately decided to step completely outside of my comfort zone and move to the Pedro’s Judo Center in Wakefield, Massachusetts.
+I knew right then and there that I had to make a change.
+If I wanted a different result at the next Olympics in Tokyo, I had to switch things up.
+Ultimately I decided to step completely outside of my comfort zone.
+I moved to the Pedro’s Judo Center in Wakefield, Massachusetts.
 Before I actually made the decision, I spent numerous nights contemplating the move.
-To be honest, the only reason the decision was so hard for me was because I knew judo and life as I knew it were going to change; things were no longer going to be fun, it was going to be 100% dedication.
+The only reason the decision was so hard for me was because I knew judo and life as I knew it were going to change.
+Things were no longer going to be fun, it was going to be 100% dedication.

 I have accepted the fact that I will go through injuries over these next couple of years, but nothing will stop me from achieving my goal.
+The importance is staying motivated through injuries.
 Despite the various bumps and bruises we experience, there’s always something we can do to improve on a daily basis.
-I took this time off to remotivate myself and mentally prepare for the battle ahead.
+I took this time off to re-motivate myself and mentally prepare for the battle ahead.
 I’ve used this time wisely and will come back stronger than before.